Yorktown Formation: Aurora mine

 The most diverse paleobiota of the Yorktown Formation has been recovered from the Aurora mine of Beaufort County, North Carolina, where it overlies the intensively-mined Pungo River Formation.
 As with the Pungo River Formation, this locality has become a prime target for fossil collecting, and some of the most notable fossils from both formations are displayed at the Aurora Fossil Museum.
 Foraminiferal analyses suggests that this locality belongs the Early Pliocene-aged Sunken Meadow Member.
 The Yorktown fauna at the Aurora mine is far more diverse than the Pungo River fauna from the same locality, as the Pungo River sediments are mechanically processed for their phosphorite, while the Yorktown sediments are discarded and are thus in better condition for study.
-This locality was likely deposited in an bay, with older sediments being deposited at a depth of 80 to 100 m underwater, while younger sediments were deposited at a depth of 30 m underwater.
+This locality was likely deposited in a bay, with older sediments being deposited at a depth of 80 to 100 m underwater, while younger sediments were deposited at a depth of 30 m underwater.

 Clear differences are seen in the paleoichthyofauna of the Pungo River Formation and the overlying Yorktown Formation at the Aurora mine, with the Pungo River fauna representing almost exclusively warm-water taxa, while the Yorktown fauna preserves both warm and cooler-water taxa.
 These fossils provide important evidence for the significant cooling of ocean temperatures between the Miocene and Pliocene.
 However, the invertebrate fauna from both time periods appears to have cool-temperate affinities.